Mr-Anyone/llvm-project/llvm/lib/Target/CPEN211/README.md

 ## Bugs

-- [] Currently, signed and unsigned comparison is just incorrect.
+- Currently, signed and unsigned comparison is just incorrect.
 This is because we pretend that the ISD::SETLT and ISD::SETULT are the same thing.
+- Massive array such as `int a [10][10]` break code gen, because LDR and STR instruction doesn't support indexing of values that are pretty massive

 # TODO